 One thing many of us agree on is life after death, but now scientists confirm that once your heart has stopped beating, your consciousness continues!

 Over 2,000 people were studied by British scientists who say thought persists after death, and they have also found evidence that out-of-body experiences are in fact real in those who are declared dead and then revived.

-Commonly believed by most scientists is that the brain was no longer active after the heart stopped pumping blood for 30 seconds and that consciousness awareness then also ceased to exist.
-The researchers at University of Southampton feels otherwise and have proven that awareness is still experienced for up to 3 minutes after declared dead.
+Commonly believed by most scientists is that the brain was no longer active after the heart stopped pumping blood for 30 seconds and that conscious awareness then also ceased to exist.
+The researchers at the University of Southampton feel otherwise and have proven that awareness is still experienced for up to 3 minutes after declared dead.

 “If attempts are made to reverse this process, it is referred to as ‘cardiac arrest’; however, if these attempts do not succeed it is called ‘death’.”

 40% Of the 2,060 cardiac arrest survival patients who were interviewed for the study said that after being pronounced clinically dead, they were able to recall some form of awareness.